-Keeping a squeegee in the shower lets you give your shower surround a quick squizz each day – and it’s a lot more fun than a long protracted scrub every couple weeks.On that note, bathrooms need to be cleaned every week to 2 weeks depending on how much use they get – again, this is something you can break down into small, quick tasks (clean loo, clean floor, etc.) to go on your daily list.
-Hoovering floors tends to need doing once a week at a minimum.
-Changing bed sheets is a weekly job, too.
+Keeping a squeegee in the shower lets you give your shower surround a quick clean each day and it’s a lot more fun than a long-protracted scrub every couple weeks.
+Bathrooms need to be cleaned every week to 2 weeks depending on how much use they get – again, this is something you can break down into small, quick tasks to go on your daily list.
+Hoovering floors tends to need doing once a week at a minimum and changing bed sheets is a weekly job too.

 Finally, the more deep-clean stuff and the key to keeping things looking spotless long term.
 These are things that need doing every 2-6 months-ish.
 Cleaning kitchen cupboards, dusting skirting boards and doors, cleaning the fridge, hoovering under sofa cushions, cleaning windows, and cleaning blinds etc.